NYC-Parks/park_score/README.md

 The distinction between a U and U/S deduction is a magnitude of 3.
 When features receive a Not Rated (N), deductions are normalized.
 For example, if restrooms are absent from the site, penalties for other Cleanliness feature are adjusted accordingly.

-Below is an example of weights for a park that includes restrooms and all features within Structural and Landscape categories:
+Below is an example of weights for a park that includes restrooms and all features within Structural and Landscape categories (Note: PR = Public Restroom):

 <div align="center">